September 11 intelligence before the attacks

-In the aftermath of the September 11 attacks on New York City and Washington, D.C., by the al-Qaeda terrorist group, a number of investigations were conducted to determine what intelligence may have existed before the attacks and whether this information was ignored by authorities.
+In the aftermath of the September 11 attacks on the United States, by the al-Qaeda terrorist group, a number of investigations were conducted to determine what intelligence may have existed before the attacks and whether this information was ignored by authorities.

 Clinton era report

 In December 1998, the CIA's Counterterrorist Center reported to President Bill Clinton that al-Qaeda was preparing for attacks in the U.S. that might include hijacking aircraft.

+Since 1999, information about the hijackers and the preparations for the eventual attack already held by the NSA and the CIA wasn't passed to the FBI until August 2001, primarily due to communications lapses between the agencies and the erroneous belief that said attacks wouldn't happen on US soil, but overseas.

 April 2001 Massoud speech

 Another warning came from Ahmad Shah Massoud, leader of the anti-Taliban Northern Alliance, in April 2001 in a speech before the European Parliament in Brussels, Belgium, in which he asked for humanitarian aid for the people of Afghanistan.
 Massoud told the parliament that his intelligence agents had gained limited knowledge about a large-scale terrorist attack on U.S. soil being imminent.
 Massoud was assassinated by al-Qaeda two days before the 9/11 attacks on September 9, 2001.